 This individual is the face of the organization.
 He speaks on behalf of the foundation but is more like a puppet mouthpiece than an actual leader.
 The administrator is rumored to be one of the earliest members of the 05 Council, and some also say he/she/it may be of anomalous origin even.

-The Overseer Council are the main heads of the SCP Foundation.
+The Overseer Council is the main head of the SCP Foundation.
 They are also known as The 05 Command or The Overwatch.
 They are usually 13 people who are identified only as 05-1 to 05-13.
-Only they have access to unredacted files which give them the highest security clearance for information on all types of anomalies.
+Only they have access to unredacted files which gives them the highest security clearance for information on all types of anomalies.